 Calendar Year Basis.-The entries on Form W-2 must be based on a calendar year.
-Use Form W-2 for the current year.
+Use Form W-2 for the correct tax year.

 Taxpayer Identification Numbers.- We use these numbers to check the payments you report against the amounts shown on the employees' tax returns.
+These numbers are also used to record employee earnings for future social security and Medicare benefits.
 When you prepare Form W-2, be sure to show the correct social security number (SSN) on the form or on magnetic media.

-Persons in a trade or business use an employer identification number (EIN) (00-000000).
-Individuals use a social security number (000-00-0000).
+Persons in a trade or business use an employer identification number (EIN) (00-0000000).
+Individuals use an SSN (000-00-0000).
 When you list a number, please separate the nine digits properly to show the kind of number.

-Alien Residence Status Change.- If your employee has been given a new social security card following an adjustment to his or her alien residence status, which shows a different name or social security number, correct your records for 1994 and show the new information on the 1994 Form W-2.
+Alien Residence Status Change.-If your employee has been given a new social security card following an adjustment to his or her alien residence status, which shows a different name or social security number, correct your records for 1995 and show the new information on the 1995 Form W-2.
 If you filed Form W-2 for the same employee in prior years under the old name and social security number, file Form W-2c, Statement of Corrected Income and Tax Amounts, to correct the name and number.
-(See Corrections on page 2.)
+(See Corrections below.)

 Use one Form W-2c to correct each prior year.
-Advise the employee to contact the local Social Security office no earlier than 6 months after the correction was made to ensure that his or her record has been updated.
+Advise the employee to contact the local Social Security office no earlier than 9 months after the correction was made to ensure that his or her record has been updated.